top of page

 axons.png

-A prevalent model of autism spectrum disorder is a reduced influence of predictions in the brain, leading to perception being over-dominated by the sensory input.
-This could explain many of the features of autism spectrum disorder, from sensory overload to repetitive behaviours.
-Reduced predictions could arise from improper neuromodulation, excitatory-inhibitory imbalance or reduced capacity to learn predictions.
-We aim to assess these ideas in mouse models of autism.
+A prevalent model of autism spectrum condition is an altered influence of predictions in the brain, leading to perception being over-dominated by the sensory input.
+This could explain several features of autism, from sensory overload to repetitive behaviour.
+Altered predictions could arise from improper neuromodulation, excitatory-inhibitory imbalance, or changes to plasticity processes.
+We aim to assess these ideas in mouse models of neurodevelopmental disorders that are associated with a high prevalence of autism.

 bottom of page